Akido123/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Akeem's blog
+Author: Akeem Brown
+description: This is my blog where I will tell you about my life.
 ---